juju/docs/src/en/config-manual.md

 ## Bootstrapping

 To bootstrap a manual environment, you must specify the `bootstrap-host` configuration, and optionally the `bootstrap-user` configuration.
-If `bootstrap- user` is not specified, then Juju will ssh to the bootstrap host as the current user.
+If `bootstrap-user` is not specified, then Juju will ssh to the bootstrap host as the current user.
 Once the configuration is specified, you bootstrap as usual:

     juju bootstrap